Waveguide mode size converters¶

 It is common to have waveguide components of different widths and potentially thicknesses on a photonic integrated circuit (PIC).
 Therefore, having a low-loss waveguide size converter becomes a necessity.
 The most common and simple size converter is adiabatic waveguide tapers.
 However, to achieve low loss and meet the adiabatic condition, the taper inevitable needs to be very long, which is not ideal in many modern high-density PIC designs.
 To aleviate this shortcoming of the conventional adiabatic taper, novel designs of compact size converter have emerged.

 In this notebook, we aim to simulate different types of size converters and compare their performance.
 We first simulate linear adiabatic tapers of different lengths.
 Subsequently, we will demonstrate two compact designs: one based on Luneburg lens and the other based on semi-lens emerged from segment optimization.
 These novel designs achieve ~-0.5 dB loss while being only about 6$\lambda_0$ in footprint.
-Linear adiabatic taper can only achieve similar performance while being 30$\lambda_0$ long.
+The linear adiabatic taper can only achieve similar performance while being 30$\lambda_0$ long.

 import numpy as np